zachlipp/slides/1-insignificant-statistics/slides.md

 - *the garden of forking paths*
 - *researchers degrees of freedom*

-This isn't really malpractice; it can feel like a natural part of research
+This isn't malicious; it can feel like a natural part of research
 <!-- .element: class="fragment" data-fragment-index="1" -->

 ---

 ## Python Application: City of Chicago Employee Income

 ---